WILLIAM HAYES Student Staff Trustee (Part I)

 Fern Hall , c.
 1940.
 [IMAG0128.jpg]

 The account of Bill and Glyn Morris’s walk from Pine Mountain to Viper is related in Morris’ autobiography, Less Traveled Roads, and reads like an elegy to the forest and to life in the Southern Appalachians.
-It was a journey that obviously made a deep impression on Morris and Bill obviously charmed Morris and the Hall family when he made his successful “ask.”
+The hike was a journey that obviously made a deep impression on Morris and Bill obviously charmed Morris and the Hall family when he made his successful “ask.”

 Fern Hall’s Dance Card. [hay0135_small.jpg]